 The downside is that weight with a hand hold cut in it will be a bit thicker than one without, even if the two are the same weight.
 This is because any materials taken out of the plate in order to make handholds is added to the plate's thickness.

 Buying weight plates is only one part of getting the perfect barbell set.
-Some of the important characteristics of a good bar includes the differences between bar types, the importance of bar strength, why the sleeve and the bar's whip are important for Olympic lifting, and how the bar's finish affects its performance.
+Some of the important characteristics of a good bar include the differences between bar types, the importance of bar strength, why the sleeve and the bar's whip are important for Olympic lifting, and how the bar's finish affects its performance.

-2. Bar Strength
+2. Choosing the Right Weightlifting Bar Strength

 Yield strength is the amount of weight that it would take to permanently bend the bar.
-Yield strength may not be a fully accurate as during the yield strength test weights are simply added to the ends of the bar to determine strength.
+Yield strength may not be fully accurate as during the yield strength test weights are simply added to the ends of the bar to determine strength.
 The bar will also endure dynamic forces as it's being lifted, however, amplifying the effects of the weight on the bar.
-Despite this a yield strength test can still be telling.
+Despite this, a yield strength test can still be telling.

 Tensile strength determines the amount of force, in PSI, needed to pull the bar apart.
 Tensile strength is determined dynamically so it is much more accurate.
 A bar that tests above 180,000 PSI will be good for almost everyone.